phylotastic/phylotastic/outreach/outreach_strategy.md

 * presentations at conferences
 * special workshops
    * workshop on APIs
+   * focused groups on targeted applications of Phylotastic (e.g., centered around one use case)
 * year 3 hackathon

 ### Community testing and RFCs